filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

                                                         /tmp/backup.cbor
 ```

-3. Optionally update your miner's `multiaddr` on-chain - in case your `markets`
+3. If during this procedure, you ended up changing the `multiaddr` of your `markets` process to a different host and/or port, you must update miner's `multiaddr` on-chain.
+Otherwise, clients wishing to make deals with you won't find you any longer.
 instance is publicly exposed at a different location compared to your existing
 monolith miner, you also need to update your `multiaddr` on-chain to advertise
 the correct address to clients: